If you want to sell on Amazon, the first question is simple: can you register for an Amazon seller account from your country?

 Amazon maintains its own official list of countries accepted for seller registration.
 That list can change over time, so you should always confirm the latest requirements directly on Amazon Seller Central before making business decisions.

-In other words, this is often called the Amazon seller supported countries list or the list of countries accepted for seller registration.
-The wording can vary, but the question is the same: does Amazon currently allow sellers from your country to register and pass verification?
+In other words, this is often called the Amazon seller supported countries list, Amazon approved countries list, or list of countries accepted for seller registration.
+The wording can vary, but the question is the same: does Amazon currently allow sellers from your country to start registration and pass verification?

 Being in an accepted country does not automatically mean every marketplace will be equally easy for you.
 For example, one seller may be able to register for Amazon US with a simple tax form, while another marketplace may require VAT registration, local tax information, business documents, or a specific payout setup.